TheochemUI/eOn/_sources/user_guide/serve_mode.md.txt

 own potential instance and event loop.
 Useful when clients can load-balance across known ports.

-### Gateway
+### Gateway pool

-Gateway mode exposes a single port backed by a pool of potential instances.
+`--gateway` exposes a single port backed by a pool of potential instances.
 Incoming requests are dispatched round-robin across the pool, so clients only need to know one address: